Tipperary county football team

 The Tipperary county football team represents Tipperary in men's Gaelic football and is governed by Tipperary GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Munster Senior Football Championship and the National Football League.

 Tipperary's home ground is Semple Stadium, Thurles.
-The team's manager is David Power.
+The team's manager is vacant.

 Tipperary was the second Munster county to win an All-Ireland Senior Football Championship (SFC), as well as to appear in the final, following Limerick.
 The team last won the Munster Senior Championship in 2020, the All-Ireland Senior Championship in 1920 and has never won the National League.

 History

-Tipperary has won the All-Ireland Senior Football Championship (SFC) on four occasions — in 1889, 1895, 1900 and 1920.
-Munster Senior Football Championships also followed in 1922 and 1935 but seven provincial final defeats spanning 85 years followed those until winning against Cork in the 2020 Munster Senior Football Championship Final.
+Tipperary has won the All-Ireland Senior Football Championship (SFC) on four occasions — in 1889, 1895, 1900, and 1920.
+Munster Senior Football Championships also followed in 1922 and 1935, but seven provincial final defeats spanning 85 years came after those until winning against Cork in the 2020 Munster Senior Football Championship final.

 As the football championship is contested by a much larger number of teams than in hurling, success is hard won because of the high standard attained by many counties.
 For details on football history, see here.